Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 - Includes parameters, calculations, sets, and a final presentation of the Tableau Story.

 #### Process:
-First, We held a Google Meet to organize our team details and technical details on how to best seamlessly share the work between time zones and workstations.
+**First**, We held a Google Meet to organize our team details and technical details on how to best seamlessly share the work between time zones and workstations.
-Then, team member Michelle explored, filtered, and cleaned the data using Jupyter Notebook and Python.
+**Then**, team member Michelle explored, filtered, and cleaned the data using Jupyter Notebook and Python.
-Next, we took turns passing the Tableau Workbook between members via Discord Chat based on availability.
+**Next**, we took turns passing the Tableau Workbook between members via Discord Chat based on availability.
 Keeping in constant connection and collaboration about our live edits through the same chat.
-Simultaneously, preparing the presentation requirements, outline, and details in the same collaborative method via Discord and .txt file.
+**Simultaneously**, preparing the presentation requirements, outline, and details in the same collaborative method via Discord and .txt file.
-Lastly, We recorded our assigned portions of the presentation and used video manipulation to make it one seamless video presentation.
+**Lastly**, We recorded our assigned portions of the presentation and used video manipulation to make it one seamless video presentation.

 #### Data
 The data was one .csv file provided by TripleTen